biotaphy/tutorials/_sphinx_config/tutorial/w2_resolve_occurrence_names.md

 # Resolve names in occurrence data

-Webinar #2.
-Resolving Nomenclature: Making Appropriate Taxonomic Choices
+**Webinar #2**  Resolving Nomenclature: Making Appropriate Taxonomic Choices

 ## Introduction

-Read [Tutorial Overview](../tutorial/overview.md) for an overview of how all tutorials work.
+Read [Tutorial Overview](../tutorial/w1_overview.md) for an overview of how all tutorials work.

 ## Data preparation

 ### Input: occurrence data

 Either,
 1) a file containing tab or comma-delimited records of specimen occurrence data; or
 2) a Darwin Core Archive (DwCA) of occurrence data.